microsoft/fluentui/packages/react-components/react-progress/src/stories/Progress/ProgressDescription.md

-A progress alerts a user that content is being loaded or processed and they should wait for the activity to complete.
+A Progress provides a visual representation of content being loaded or processed.